 Back in Sydney, before COVID struck, Paddy set up a welcome page on YouTube for Thai migrants/refugees coming to Australia.
 He helped them out and assisted with connections for their settling in to a new country.
 This platform met a critical need and was a great success, offering important support for newcomers with language difficulties and proved to be enormously popular.
 The support site is still active today.

 Paddy is an active member of the Jesuit parish, St Mary's North Sydney, where he regularly volunteers to help with the Youth Masses, along with hi brother, taking part in the Choir.
-Present-day Aloysians know Paddy as the stirring singer-guitarist in the College's annual ANZAC Day commemoration in
+Present-day Aloysians know Paddy as the stirring singer-guitarist in the College's annual ANZAC Day commemoration in The Boys' Chapel, a service he has offered for six years.

 Harry graduated in 2008.
 In Year 11, he joined the Philippines Immersion – being exposed to a different way of life, meeting people who were powerless, suffering injustice and living poorly.